nixpkgs-architecture/nix-spp/README.md

 - Check the validity of the `pkgs/unit` directory
   - Should only contain correctly-named subdirectories
   - Shouldn't reference files outside, neither be referenced from outside
-  - Shouldn't have a conflicting definition in all-packages.nix or aliases.nix
+- all-packages.nix, aliases.nix and unit directories are non-intersecting
 - Loop through all definitions in all-packages.nix
   For all definitions that could be migrated:
   - If `--mode=migrate`, migrate the code, output a message